You are here

 Disclosure Agreements

-• Any individual that is provided with individual student eligibility information for state reporting purposes or local program fee waivers should complete the Disclosure Agreement for School Staff (Spanish) and retain a copy on file at the district.
+Any agency outside of the SFA that receives individual student eligibility information should complete the Disclosure Agreement for Outside Entities (Spanish) and retain a copy on file for three years plus current.
+It is best practice to renew the disclosure agreements annually.

 State Agency Contacts (Other Source Categorical)